Unfinished Business (1985 Australian film)

-Unfinished Business is a 1985 Australian film directed by Bob Ellis and starring John Clayton, Michele Fawdon, Norman Kaye, and Call Ricketson.
+Unfinished Business is a 1985 Australian film directed by Bob Ellis and starring John Clayton, Michele Fawdon, and Norman Kaye.
 Unfinished Business was nominated for five AFI Awards.

 Plot

 Geoff, a journalist in his mid 40s, returns to Australia from 15 years abroad, leaving behind him in the US a failed marriage and three children.
 He meets Maureen, the girl he was in love with when he left Australia.
 She is married to an older man, George, who she loves but have no children.
 Maureen - who once fell pregnant but had an abortion - tells Geoff her husband is sterile and asks for him to impregnate her.

 A year later, Geoff meets Maureen and her baby.